leandrosardi/timelinesjs/README.md

 ## Adding a note
 Adding a note when the user clicks on the 'add note' button is the same than adding a note at anyother place in the code.
+By default, the note will be added below the last one.

 ```javascript
 // 1789